davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 plots sigma-squared for ARIMA models for all cities
 * OpenMeteoEDA_202306_v006 runs auto.arima() for daily maximum wind speed vs. long-term rolling 21-day mean of maximum wind speed by day of year and city
 * OpenMeteoEDA_202306_v006 pulls auto.arima() parameters for daily maximum wind speed vs. long-term rolling 21-day mean of maximum wind speed by day of year and city
+* OpenMeteoEDA_202306_v006 plots sigma-squared by model for daily maximum wind speed vs. long-term rolling 21-day mean of maximum wind speed by day of year and city